kylecoding1/hybrid-chaos-theory-cipher-with-a-lattice-based-approach/README.md

 - **Decryption (Decapsulation)**: 1,901,700 cycles

 ## Conclusion
-The Chaos-Lattice method is not merely a theoretical concept; it is a groundbreaking cryptographic solution designed for the future.
-By harmonizing the mathematical intricacy of lattice-based cryptography with the unpredictability of chaos maps, we have crafted a system that is both fast and secure.
-As the quantum era dawns, the Chaos-Lattice method stands as a beacon of innovation, ready to meet new challenges.
+The Chaos-Lattice method is a novel cryptographic approach that intertwines the mathematical complexity of lattice-based cryptography with the dynamism of chaos maps.
+Although currently slower in speed compared to some models like Kyber, the Chaos-Lattice method offers a unique perspective and room for optimization.
+As work continues on refining and enhancing this method, it stands as an innovative response to the evolving cryptographic landscape.

 ## License
 MIT